3 Ways to Improve Executive Presence in Virtual Meetings

 Want to have conversations with customers that go beyond feature, function, and pricing?
 Executive Presence is essential for breaking into the C-Suite.
-Leaders and sellers who are easily considered as having executive presence in face-to-face meetings are finding it near impossible to gain that same equal footing in virtual meetings.
-In this article, we’ll explore how and why executive presence shows up differently on video and then 3 ways to improve your executive presence in virtual meetings.
+Yet many leaders and sellers who exhibit executive presence in face-to-face meetings are giving off a very different impression in virtual meetings.
+In this article, we’ll explore 3 ways to improve your executive presence in virtual meetings.

-When asked, Most people respond with a vague, “I know it when I see it.”
-When pressed, they will often come up with a list of qualities associated with it, such as confidence, credibility, leadership, transparency, responsibility, empathy, etc. These qualities are expressed through dozens of verbal and nonverbal signals – and your audience picks up on them in in the first few seconds of your meeting.
+When asked, most people respond with a vague, “I know it when I see it.”
+When pressed, they often come up with a list of qualities associated with it.
+This often includes confidence, credibility, leadership, transparency, responsibility, empathy, etc. And these qualities are expressed through dozens of verbal and nonverbal signals – and your audience picks up on them in the first few seconds of your virtual meeting.

-Many of those signals associated with executive presence can be distorted, minimized or obscured by the camera.
+However, many of those signals associated are distorted, minimized or obscured by the camera.
 If you want the ears, eyes and the mutual respect of the C-suite, you can’t be in the dark about how they perceive you on their screen.
 It’s critical that you know whether you are sending off signals that say “trust me” or “proceed with caution.”

 3 Ways to Improve Your Executive Presence in Virtual Meetings:

 Status is an unspoken factor in any relationship.
 We are constantly sizing up how we stand in relation to others.
 People with executive presence present themselves as equals with their audience, despite a difference in titles.